arthurkway0610/Solution/README.md

 3:- dolphin is animal type so it can have same attribute as Fish like size and color. implements Swimmable interface to allow dolphin contains swim method.
 3b:- Animal class contains all basic attribute and function that Fish and Dolphin to save unneeded overhead.

+Test Case D
+-Create Butterfly and Caterpillar class and initialize the sound as empty value -add interface Metamorphosable to Class Caterpillar to allow caterpillar metamorphosis to a new butterfly object.